 Location and Transmission

 National FM broadcasts 24 hours a day at 102.8 MHz in the capital Harare.
-Their was once debate where ,most of the people and media reports said the location was nonstrategic.
+There was once debate where most of the people and media reports said the location was nonstrategic.
 Since the people who speak the languages mainly reside in Matabeleland, Masvingo and Chiredzi, it was argued that it would be better if the station was located there.
 The station's coverage reaches about 60% of the country.